John Gainsford

-John Leslie Gainsford (August 4, 1938 – November 18, 2015) was a South African rugby union player.
+John Leslie Gainsford (August 4, 1938 – November 18, 2015) was a South African rugby union player (Springbok number 348).
 He was born in Germiston.
 Gainsford played in 71 matches for South Africa (the Springboks), including tour games, and was known for being the most-capped Springbok centre until his record was overtaken by Japie Mulder in 2001.

 Early life

 Gainsford grew up in Lansdowne, Cape Town.
 He was the eldest of four children.
 His mother, Enid Francis Gainsford, was Australian.
 She was a former Sydney swimming champion who came out to South Africa with her mother, when her mother was sent to South Africa to help train women factory workers for the Second World War effort.
-She met his South African father, John Cecil Gainsford, and moved to South Africa permanently.
+It was during this time that she met his South African father, John Cecil Gainsford, and made South Africa her permanent home.